Keep fundraising at home for Dementia UK during these uncertain times

-You can still be together with family friends while apart by arranging an afternoon tea or evening drinks using platforms like Zoom, Google Hangouts and WhatsApp.
+If you can’t see your friends and family in person, you can still be together while apart by arranging an afternoon tea or evening drinks using platforms like Zoom, Google Hangouts and WhatsApp.
 Invite all your family and friends to virtually join you and make a donation to Dementia UK via your JustGiving fundraising page.

 Movie Night In

-With cinemas closed, you may be missing all those things that make movie night special – tickets, popcorn and a shared screening experience.
+With new cinema restrictions now in place, you may be missing all those things that make movie night special – tickets, popcorn and a shared screening experience.
 Check out our top tips for bringing the big screen to your small screen – and donate the costs you have saved from your cinema trip to Dementia UK.

 Everyone loves a bit of friendly competition.
 Create your own competition for you and your loved ones to take part in.
-It could be a one-off, like who can draw the best rainbow for the #rainbowtrail with their eyes closed or take your time with who can grow the tallest sunflower.
+It could be a one-off, like who can draw the best rainbow with their eyes closed or take your time with who can grow the tallest sunflower.

 Arrange an online crafting session with friends and family where you all work on your own craft activities or everyone tries the same new craft.
 Then showcase your creations on your social media.
 Ask those taking part to make donations to your online fundraising page, and you could even sell the items afterwards to raise extra money.

 Looking for a challenge to try at home?
 We have a range of different fun ideas to keep you active while supporting Dementia UK.
 Find out more here.

 Set a puzzle challenge, like how many puzzles can you complete in a set time period, challenge others to try and beat you and ask for sponsorship to take part.